pzivich/Delicatessen/docs/Basics.rst

 GMM-estimator
 -------------------------------

-The generalized method of moments (GMM) estimator is instead defined as the solution to
+The Generalized Method of Moments (GMM) estimator is instead defined as the solution to

 .. math::